 Point of Sale (POS) cash register systems and traditional cash registers have many features in common.
 They both assist with the transaction.
 Both of them feature programmable item keys, price displays, receipt printers and credit card swipe slots.
 Both will ring up items and track sales.
 However, POS systems and traditional cash registers differ in many notable ways, including the following:

-POS systems will help you analyse more data than the simple sale.
-They let you analyse your sales over different date ranges, categories and locations.
+POS systems will help you analyze more data than the simple sale.
+They let you analyze your sales over different date ranges, categories and locations.

 POS systems will provide inventory management that basic cash registers cannot.
-This can help you identify your hottest sellers or items that are not performing and need removing.
+This can help you identify your hottest sellers or items that are duds and need removing.
 A standard POS report will provide this data.

 POS systems provide you with unrivaled functionality.
 The tasks of ringing up customers and running basic reports on a POS are very similar to electronic cash registers.